therealdanmalmx/therealdanmalmx/README.md

 Frontend (becoming fullstack) Developer 🇵🇹 🇸🇪 🇬🇧
 ------------------

 Been working as a developer since 2020.
-Previous I worked with business development, marketing and strategy internationally.
+Previous I worked with business development, marketing and strategy, internationally.

 * 🌍  I live in Borås, Sweden
 * ✉️   You can contact me at [danmalmx@gmail.com](mailto:danmalmx@gmail.com)